-This semester FNR31 is an 'Online' modality- which includes asynchronous lab and lecture content each week.
+This summer we are offering FNR31 via an 'Online' modality- which includes asynchronous lab and lecture content each week.
 Please check Canvas to stay up to date with assignments, readings, quizzes and discussions.
-Weekly content will be posted each Monday, and our due dates will be Sunday at 11:59 pm.
-This semester we will have a dedicated tutor (ASC tutor link) and I will offer opportunities for in-person 'open lab' on Thursday evenings to complete your weekly lab, please email me if you would like to attend.
 My goal is to support you and use our time together to cover important topics of Geospatial Concepts, as such, please ensure you don't miss important announcements, and complete the assignments on Canvas, both are imperative to your success in this course.

 Course workload: The expected workload for CR Courses is calculated at 3 hours per week for each unit in a standard 16-week course.
-For the combined lecture and lab, this amounts to nine hours per week.
-This may be more or less hours depending on your learning style and inevitable technical challenges with internet/software etc.
+Given that this summer course is condensed into a fast paced 8-week offering, the combined lecture and lab amounts to eighteen hours per week.
+This may be more or less hours depending on your learning style and inevitable technical challenges with internet/software etc. It is recommended that you plan to spend 18-24 hours outside of class for this course.